wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 ## Glossary

    * <a target="_blank" href="https://www.rfc-editor.org/info/rfc4949">RFC 4949</a> - Internet Security Glossary
-   * <a target="_blank" href="https://www.sans.org/security-resources/glossary-of-terms/">SANS Glossary</a> of terms
+   * <a target="_blank" href="https://www.sans.org/security-resources/glossary-of-terms/">SANS Glossary</a>
    * PROTIP: <a target="_blank" href="https://quizlet.com/222277746/devsecops-acronyms-and-buzzwords-flash-cards/">My Quizlet of Cyber Security Aconyms</a>
-   * PROTIP: Acronyms here are in my <a target="_blank" href="https://quizlet.com/159167491/acronyms-for-secure-iot-flash-cards/">444 item Quizlet flashcards for Cyber Security</a> for you to study more efficient.
+   * PROTIP: Acronyms here are in my <a target="_blank" href="https://quizlet.com/159167491/acronyms-for-secure-iot-flash-cards/">444 item Quizlet flashcards for Cyber Security</a> for you to study more efficiently.
+   * Dean Bushmiller has a great one for his students at $49/month 123oreilly.com
    <br /><br />

 REMEMBER: